marcRDZ/Pokompose/README.md

 Although I'm not working currently with [Jetpack Compose](https://developer.android.com/jetpack/compose) I've created this project on top of such feature as I'm learning by the way.

-To provide a wide domain for use case examples the project deals with the well known Poke API through a forked version of [Pokekotlin](https://github.com/marcRDZ/pokekotlin) with additional features.
+To provide a wide domain for use case examples the project deals with the well known Poke API through my own forked version of [Pokekotlin](https://github.com/marcRDZ/pokekotlin) with additional features.

 Let's see how it goes!